Immigration to Prince Edward Island, Canada | Annual Arrivals and Census Trends

-In 2025, Prince Edward Island was the destination to 2,230 new permanent residents.
+In 2025, Prince Edward Island was the destination for 2,230 new permanent residents.

 Immigration to Prince Edward Island in Recent Years